KieranCDouglas/kierancdouglas.github.io/my-work.md

         <strong class="project-title">{{ p.title }}</strong>
         {% if p.year %}<span class="muted"> · {{ p.year }}</span>{% endif %}

-        {%- comment -%}
-          Authors can be a string or an array in front matter:
-          authors: "A. Author, B. Author"  OR  authors: [A. Author, B. Author]
-        {%- endcomment -%}
         {% assign authors_text = p.authors %}
         {% if p.authors and p.authors.size %}
           {% if p.authors.first %}